 - Your Gums Swell After Eating, Brushing, or Flossing.

-Without treating gum disease, there can be irreversible permanent damage to not only your gums, but the rest of your mouth as well.
-Bone & tissue loss can occur, or even worse the loss of your teeth.
-To prevent these things from occurring, make sure that you brush your teeth twice a day, floss and schedule regular appointments with Dental Partners of Boston.
+Without treating gum disease, there can be irreversible permanent damage to your gums and the rest of your mouth.
+Bone & tissue loss can occur, or even worse, the loss of your teeth.
+To prevent these things, make sure that you brush your teeth twice a day, floss, and schedule regular appointments with Dental Partners of Boston.

 How Gum Disease Develops And Affects Men